 · Having abnormally high levels of blood fats, especially triglycerides

 · Having metabolic syndrome or symptoms of such

 Understanding the causes and contributors to fatty liver disease assist practitioners in individualizing a comprehensive care plan to reverse the disorder.
 Although no established treatment protocol exists for NAFLD, several treatments have been shown to reverse the damage and restore healthy liver functioning.
 Specifically, there are ten different approaches to restoring the liver to a healthy metabolic balance.

 1. Losing weight

 Excess weight causes inflammation and insulin resistance, both contributors to fatty liver disease.
 Studies show that a weight loss of just 10% can dramatically improve NAFLD indicators and function.
 Even losing 3-5% of one’s body weight can improve liver function and insulin sensitivity.

 The American Heart Association recommends 150 minutes of cardiovascular exercise per week.
 Or, 75 minutes of vigorous physical activity per week will produce the same beneficial results.
-Even handicapped and elderly individuals can participate in low impact exercise such as sitting exercises, walking, aqua therapy, Tai Chi, or other creative forms of movement.
+Even handicapped and elderly individuals can participate in low impact exercises such as sitting exercises, walking, aqua therapy, Tai Chi, or other creative forms of movement.

-Berberine is safe with few, if any, side- effects aside from some mild gastrointestinal discomfort occasionally reported.
+Berberine is safe with few if any, side- effects aside from some mild gastrointestinal discomfort occasionally reported.